A saddle is composed of some parts that flex and bend, and some parts that

 to lift even with more muscle.

-the rest of his life--UNLESS the muscles receive the proper physical therapy.
+rest of his life--UNLESS the muscles receive the proper physical

-indicate a natural part of the tree, it could indicate a defect in a tree,
+could indicate a natural part of the tree, it could indicate a defect

-or it could be the width/narrowness of the saddle at the waist.
+in a tree, or it could be the width/narrowness of the saddle at the

 rider--even though it means that the horse is carrying *more* weight

-In addition to reading about weight distribution, you can also play with
+overall. -- In addition to reading about weight distribution, you can